The staff who develop, lead, and coordinate IDP’s programs and courses.

 Director, Intergroup Dialogue Project

-Adi joined IDP in 2015 as the Program Director.
-She became the Executive Director for Undergraduate Diversity Education in June 2019 and the Executive Director for Academic DEI Education in June 2021.
-Working closely with Cornell’s academic units and leadership, Adi develops and leads campus-wide educational opportunities focusing on four key development areas: human connection, social identity, intergroup communication, and strategic change.
-By creating optimal conditions for multi-phase and multi-party processes for faculty, students, and student-facing staff, she promotes the expansion of academic DEI education on campus in a direction that supports the evolving needs of the University.
-As part of her role, Adi provides strategic guidance to Cornell’s academic leadership on the development, implementation, and assessment of frameworks, programs aiming to raise awareness about DEI issues, support behavioral change at personal and interpersonal levels, and influence institutional climate.
+Adi joined IDP after receiving her Ph.D. in Anthropology from Cornell University, an M.A. in Cultural Production from Brandeis University, and a B.A. in History from Tel Aviv University.
+Working closely with Cornell’s academic units and leadership, Adi develops and leads campus-wide educational programs and interventions, focusing on four key development areas: human connection, social identity, intergroup communication, and strategic change.
+By creating optimal conditions for multi-phase processes for faculty, students, and student-facing staff, she promotes the expansion of academic DEI education on campus in a direction that supports change at personal, interpersonal, and institutional levels.
+Adi has worked in a variety of educational and academic settings, with both educators and students, focusing on issues related to identity development, experiential learning, leadership, and teaching and facilitation skills.

 Jazlin Gomez Garner, M.P.A.

 Jazlin was first introduced to IDP as an undergraduate at Cornell, and since then has been a facilitator, coach, curriculum developer, and student engagement coordinator.
 Jazlin studied inequality through majors in Sociology, English, and Performing and Media Arts as an undergraduate, and went on to complete her MPA in Human Rights and Social Justice at the Cornell Institute for Public Affairs.
 As IDP’s pedagogy specialist, Jazlin is responsible for providing leadership and implementation of Intergroup Dialogue programs for a wide range of campus constituents.
 She is also the co-instructor for EDUC 2610 (Intergroup Dialogue) and for our course for graduate students.
 She supports our training and curriculum development for student facilitators.